-Saturday morning is on your own, although we may go out as a group if the shooting conditions are good and we didn’t stay out too late the night before.
+The morning of Day 2 is on your own, although we may go out as a group if the shooting conditions are good and we didn’t stay out too late the night before.
 We will meet as a group early Saturday afternoon for another classroom session.
 I will give a general night-photography program and then demonstrate post-processing techniques using some of the photos that participants shot the night before.
 We will have dinner as a group and then spend the rest of the evening in the field photographing fireflies and other night subjects.
 We will stay out as late as the group or any individual desires.

 Everything we’ll be doing is fairly close to the vehicle and an easy walk.
 However, this is a night-photography event, and as such, we will be staying out late at night.
 You should come willing to adjust your normal sleep patterns for the weekend.
-This is more important than you might realize.
-You are paying to learn how to photograph at night, not during the day.
-If you get sleepy and decide to go back to the hotel at 9:30pm, that’s certainly not a problem for me.
-But it sure will be a waste of your money.
-Please, take advantage of this opportunity!

 We will not photograph lightning bugs at Elkmont in the park.
 This location has become extremely popular and access is restricted to lottery winners who much ride park buses.
 The locations where we will shoot are little known and we will have them mostly to ourselves.
 Yes, we will photograph “synchronous” fireflies, just like those at Elkmont.
 While our shooting locations are not as well known and therefore do not suffer from some of the associated problems, they are nonetheless susceptible to careless disregard of the environment.
 All participants on this photo tour will be expected to conduct themselves appropriately for the well-being of the fireflies and their habitat.
 Please note that I will not reveal these shooting locations to anyone other than registered participants and I will ask all participants to use discretion with their knowledge.

-I have chosen this weekend for the best chance of photographing the fireflies during peak flashing activity with the least amount of moonlight possible.
+I have chosen the dates for the best chance of photographing the fireflies during peak flashing activity with the least amount of moonlight possible.
 However, many factors contribute to the peak period and there is no guarantee that we will be there during the peak.
 The fireflies are active in most weather conditions, including light rain, but during a heavy rain they will not be flying.
 While it is unlikely that we will have two nights of continuous downpours, the possibility does exist.